sundarigari/LearnK8/certification.md

 ##### when partition is NOT specified (default)
 All pods (with the ordinal greater than or equal to the partition specified (default=0) by the updateStrategy), the spec will be at latest

+### Deleting StatefulSets
+StatefulSet supports both Non-Cascading and Cascading deletion.
+In a Non-Cascading Delete, the StatefulSet’s Pods are not deleted when the StatefulSet is deleted.
+In a Cascading Delete, both the StatefulSet and its Pods are deleted.

 # <a name="services">Services and Networking</a>